williamwlim/samples/FileRenameApp/README.md

 - Create a Python virtual environment.
 - Install the requirements in requirements.txt.
-- Run FileRenameTool.py in commandline or in IDE of choice.
+- Run FileRenameTool.py from commandline or in IDE of choice.